Environmental Services

 Refuse & Recycling Holiday Schedule

-If your normal collection day is Monday, July 1st your collection day for the holiday week will be Monday, July 1st.
+If your normal collection day is Monday, February 17th your collection day for the holiday week will be on Tuesday, February 18th.

-If your normal collection day is Tuesday, July 2nd your collection day for the holiday week will be Tuesday, July 2nd.
+If your normal collection day is Tuesday, February 18th your collection day for the holiday week will be on Wednesday, February 19th.

-If your normal collection day is Thursday, July 4th your collection day for the holiday week will be Wednesday, July 3rd.
+If your normal collection day is Thursday, February 20th your collection day for the holiday week will be regular schedule on Thursday, February 20th.

-If your normal collection day is Friday, July 5th your collection day for the holiday week will be Friday, July 5th.
+If your normal collection day is Friday, February 21st your collection day for the holiday week will be regular schedule on Friday, February 21st.

 There will be NO BAGGED/CONTAINED YARD WASTE OR LARGE ITEMS PICKED UP DURING THE HOLIDAY WEEK.